Treatment of Keratosis Pilaris – Chicken Skin

-Whatever the causal factor, whether genetic or otherwise, Keratosis Pilaris is an inflammatory skin concern and like most inflammatory skin concerns such as eczema and psoriasis, sufferers from Keratosis Pilaris would greatly benefit from the use of Curcumin Elite™ by Life Extension.
+Whatever the causal factor, whether genetic or otherwise, Keratosis Pilaris is an inflammatory skin concern and like most inflammatory skin concerns such as eczema and psoriasis, sufferers from Keratosis Pilaris would greatly benefit from the use of Turmeric Curcumin C3 Complex.

 The multiple health benefits of turmeric are primarily due to its content of curcumin, a compound that gives turmeric its distinctive canary yellow colour.
 From the point of view of KP and other inflammatory skin concerns, curcumin displays potent anti-inflammatory properties specifically within soft tissue structures such as skin and intestines.
 It also displays antiseptic, antioxidant and cell protective properties all of which are going to be of benefit.
 Turmeric has been used for decades to treat acne, boils and other inflammatory skin concerns due to its blood purifying properties helping to calm skin and curb inflammation.
 Additionally, its antioxidant properties protect skin from external aggression as well as protect cells against cellular damage, a factor that can only further benefit sufferers of Keratosis Pilaris.